 Your goals are our goals

 We're by your side to help you feel confident about your future.

-*For the 10-year period ended March 31, 2021, 67 of 82 Vanguard bond funds outperformed their Lipper peer-group averages.
+*For the 10-year period ended March 31, 2022, 69 of 86 Vanguard bond funds outperformed their Lipper peer-group averages.
 Results will vary for other time periods.
 Only mutual funds and ETFs (exchange-traded funds) with a minimum 10-year history were included in the comparison.
 Source: Lipper, a Thomson Reuters Company.
 The competitive performance data shown represent past performance, which is not a guarantee of future results.
-View fund performance Open page in a new window
+View fund performance

-All investing is subject to risk, including possible loss of principal.
+All investing is subject to risk, including the possible loss of the money you invest.
 Be aware that fluctuations in the financial markets and other factors may cause declines in the value of your account.
 There is no guarantee that any particular asset allocation or mix of funds will meet your investment objectives or provide you with a given level of income.

 Diversification does not ensure a profit or protect against a loss.